 Tom Borrill's Blue Ribbon Apple Pie

 My father-in-law makes the BEST apple pie, and that's not just my opinion.
-He's placed either first or second in every fair he's entered them in, even winning "Best of Show" one year.
+He's placed either first or second in every fair he's entered, even winning "Best of Show" one year.

-Years ago, I'd asked him for his pie crust recipe, and it's been in my book of family recipes for more than a decade.
-Only recently did he slow down on making his apple pie, so I decided it was time to ask him to come over to show me how to make it.
+Years ago, I'd asked him for his pie crust recipe.
+That's been in my book of family recipes for more than a decade, but only recently did I think to ask him over to show me how he makes his apple pie.

 The Recipes